 Section 6.
 The Board of Directors from time to time may establish annual dues and / or entrance fees for membership in the Association.
-Such annual dues and / or entrance fees (except the dues and / or fees established by the Board as the first annual dues of the Association on organization) shall not take effect until at least six (6) month subsequent to the action of the Board of Directors in fixing such annual dues and / or entrance fees. and after written notice to the membership of the Association.
+Such annual dues and / or entrance fees (except the dues and / or fees established by the Board as the first annual dues of the Association on organization) shall not take effect until at least six (6) months subsequent to the action of the Board of Directors in fixing such annual dues and / or entrance fees, and after written notice to the membership of the Association.
 Emeritus members shall pay no dues or fees whatsoever.

 Section 7.
 The Board of Directors shall have sole authority to determine the ways in which dues and fees may be collected and to establish and govern the proportion of such dues and fees to be held by the Treasurer of the Regional Chapters.

 Section 8.
-The Board of Directors may appoint from time to time as the occasion arises, one or more committees, which shall be constituted and which shall have such powers and duties as my be provided for by the Board of Directors.
-Any number of the association is eligible for membership on any committee, but the chairman of each committee shall be a member of the Board of Directors; membership on any Executive Committee of the Board shall be limited to Directors.
+The Board of Directors may appoint from time to time as the occasion arises, one or more committees, which shall be constituted and which shall have such powers and duties as may be provided for by the Board of Directors.
+Any member of the association is eligible for membership on any committee, but the chairman of each committee shall be a member of the Board of Directors; membership on any Executive Committee of the Board shall be limited to Directors.

 Section 1.
 Number and term.
 The national officers of the Association shall consist of a President, Vice President, Treasurer, and Secretary, who shall also, ex officio, be members of the Board of Directors.
 The terms of office of the President and Vice President shall be two (2) years, or until their successors are elected and qualify.
 The terms of office of the Secretary and the Treasurer shall be three (3) years, or until their successors are elected and qualify.
 Neither the President nor the Vice President shall be eligible for re-election in the year their respective terms expire.
-All officers shall be elected at the time of the annual meeting in the year in which a term of office expires, by mail ballot as provided in article V. The Board of Directors may appoint an executive Secretary to hold office at the pleasure of the Board.
+All officers shall be elected at the time of the annual meeting in the year in which a term of office expires, by mail ballot as provided in article V. The Board of Directors may appoint an Executive Secretary to hold office at the pleasure of the Board.

 Vacancies among officers